kedvall/projects/README.md

 # Company Software
-Software written for various companies
+Showcase of software written for companies